 Providing detailed comments and feedback to the whole 'World in Motion' draft report Systems Engineering Vision 2035 (March 2021).

 Development of a new Mission and Vision Statement and a Roadmap for CDIO in 2030, re-imagining the CDIO framework and community to better prepare its members for tomorrow's needs.
 In a series of international working meetings and workshops at regular gatherings and conferences all over world over the period 2017-2020.
 Consolidated in a conference paper, presented at 17th CDIO Internatonal Conference (June 2021).

 Towards CDIO Syllabus 3.0

-Update the CDIO Syllabus with the changing competency requirements of engineering graduates that are caused by the digital transition in the engineering profession and the accelerating change in society, sciences and technology (Spring 2021)
+Update the CDIO Syllabus with the changing competency requirements of engineering graduates that are caused by the digital transition in engineering, the new ways of working, the shift in stakeholders' wishes and needs, and the accelerating change in society, sciences and technology (Spring 2021)

 Centre of Engineering Education (CEE)

 Member of international assessment panel to evaluate the Centre of Engineering Education (CEE) at the Faculty of Engineering at Lund University.
 Discovering particular strengths and weaknesses and defining recommendations for further growth and development (Lund, Sweden 2019)

 Task Force "S&T Education for the 21st Century"